vrraj/chat-with-rag/README.md

 | | 7. **Tool Execution** (e.g., Weather, Maps) |
 | | 8. **Final Response** (with Citations) |

-The screenshot below illustrates how these **pipeline stages** surface in the live chat interface.
+The screenshot below illustrates how these **pipeline stages** surface in the multi-turn live chat interface.

 <p align="center">
   <a href="images/chat-pipeline-rewrite-context-tools-inference.png">